-On January 19, St. Matthew’s Director of Music and Organist, Dr. David Arcus, will present an organ recital on the church’s 1883 Hook & Hastings two-manual pipe organ.
-The program is entitled “Bach on the Hook (and Hastings).”
-Come hear a sample of compositions from J.S.
+On January 19, St. Matthew’s Director of Music and Organist, Dr. David Arcus, presented an organ recital on the church’s 1883 Hook & Hastings two-manual pipe organ.
+The program was entitled “Bach on the Hook (and Hastings).”
+David played a sample of compositions from J.S.
 Bach, the Master Composer of organ music and arguably the greatest church musician in history.
-The recital features everything from “chamber” trio music to a concerto transcription to hymn tune settings to the iconic prelude & fugue genre.
+The recital featuref everything from “chamber” trio music to a concerto transcription to hymn tune settings to the iconic prelude & fugue genre.

 Michael Jones & The Mount Vernon Baptist Church Inspirational Choir: Sunday, February 16, at 3:00 p.m.